popphp/pop-log/README.md

 ### Using a log file

-Setting up and using a log is pretty simple:
+Setting up and using a log file is pretty simple.
+Plain text is the default, but there is also support for CSV, TSV and XML formats:

 ```php
 use Pop\Log\Logger;